Joining the Ticket Scheme

 Members are asked to take our corporate friendship by standing order (£100 per year) by way of a signal of reciprocal intent.
 There are basic requirements in terms of acknowledging CAVATINA's support, all of which are detailed in the Guidelines for Members of the Ticket Scheme.

-Each young person is asked to give their name and date of birth at each concert they attend that is included in the Ticket Scheme.
+The Ticket Scheme members keep a simple tally of young people attending supported concerts.
 At the end of the season or festival, the Ticket Scheme member is then asked to send this collected information to CAVATINA who will in turn calculate and pay the member the correct amount of subsidy.

 *In some cases a lower sum is agreed, typically if the standard ticket price is lower than £7.50.